Washington Estate Taxes – Planning for State-Level Peculiarities

 2. Gifting

 Washington has no gift tax, so gifting during your lifetime is a great way to reduce your taxable estate.
-Remember the federal annual gift limit of $18,000 per recipient.
-You can exceed this amount in a few ways – payments directly to providers for qualified education expenses and/or qualified medical expenses don’t count toward that $18,000 figure, and if you are thinking of funding 529 plans, you can fund up to 5 years’ worth of annual exclusion without using any of your federal exemption.
+Remember the federal annual gift limit of $19,000 per recipient (2025).
+You can exceed this amount in a few ways – payments directly to providers for qualified education expenses and/or qualified medical expenses don’t count toward that $19,000 figure, and if you are thinking of funding 529 plans, you can fund up to 5 years’ worth of annual exclusion without using any of your federal exemption.
 If you give more than that to someone, you must file a federal gift tax return.

-Washington, just like at the federal level, does include any gifts more than your annual exclusion that occur within 3 years of death.
+Washington, just like at the federal level, includes any gifts more than your annual exclusion that occur within 3 years of death.

 3. Changing Residence